nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. The next subsection [Section 2.2, Tips for reading the User Guide](#22-tips-for-reading-the-user-guide), provides some tips on reading this document.
 2. [Section 3, Quick start](#3-quick-start) has been provided to help you set up **Financial Advisor Planner**.
 3. [Section 4, Features](#4-features) has been provided where the main features and their commands are documented.
+4. [Section 7, Glossary](#7-glossary) has been provided where certain terms that are used in this document are defined.

 ### 2.2 Tips for reading the User Guide